Tripura Jobs : NIT Agartala Recruitment 2025

-Applications are invited for recruitment of various academic positions or jobs in NIT Agartala Tripura.
+Applications are invited for recruitment of various project based positions or jobs in NIT Agartala Tripura.

-National Institute of Technology (NIT) Agartala Tripura is inviting applications from eligible candidates for recruitment to the posts or jobs of Library Professional Trainee (Fixed Period
+National Institute of Technology (NIT) Agartala Tripura is inviting applications from eligible candidates for recruitment to the posts or jobs of Project Associate-I under the ANRF sponsored research project titled “A Novel Technique for Highly Sensitive Fiber Optic Cryogenic Liquid Level

+Sensing By Irradiating Gaussian and Non-Gaussian Beam: An Approach Based on Wave Theory.”

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!